GitGuru4DevOps-Venkatesh/Job-Support-DevOps/README.md

 ## Logging

-Here are some cost-effective third-party tool options for logging your GKE cluster, along with YAML file examples for integration.
+Some cost-effective third-party tool options for logging your GKE cluster, along with YAML file examples for integration.

 ### 1. ELK Stack (Elasticsearch, Logstash, Kibana)